April 11, 2022

 But the truth is, colors are more than just aesthetics.

-That is why color psychology is so important in visual marketing especially when you are looking to revamp your website design.
+That is why colors are so important in visual marketing especially when you are looking to revamp your website design.

 It helps you to set the stage and create a perceived consumer experience before they use your products or services.